Ignia707/DSA-with-python/aha.md

 2. .discard() -> removes item handles error if not found
 3. Operations -> (|, &, -)
 4. use case -> (Checking existence / removing duplicates), (Mathematical operations (union, intersection))

+## collections:

+1. Counter()
+   - Counter is a dictionary subclass from Python`s collections module
+   - designed to count hashable items automatically
+   - no need any extra method for checking count and elements between strings, iterables - use this directly
+   - .most_commmon(n) -> gets the top n frequent elements
+   - .elements() -> Expand back into individual elements (!!
+Doesn't gurantee order !!)